kisielo85/pixel_finder/README.md

 FIELDS TERMINATED BY ',';
 ```

-this works for every table, just change the file path and table name<br><br>
+this import works for every table, just change the file path and table name<br><br>

 ## "user not found" ?